 Motherhood poses a unique set of circumstances for a runner.
 You navigate running through pregnancy, returning to training in the postpartum phase, breastfeeding, and balancing the demands of childcare with your training, even when your children are older.
-It is a lot to balance.
+It is a lot to balance, all while dealing with mom guilt.
 I inquired for questions about motherhood and running on Instagram for this edition of Ask a Running Coach.
 From breastfeeding to postpartum marathons, here are some answers!

 How do you balance breastfeeding and running?

 Breastfeeding is an important topic in balancing motherhood and running – but we don’t seem to discuss it much.
 You can balance the two, without depleting yourself or spending all the time pumping.

 I chose to breastfeed my daughter for the first twelve months.
 By the time I was eight months postpartum, I managed to incorporate 40-45 mile weeks and 2+ hour-long runs into my training while still breastfeeding.

 I have scaled my training based on just how draining breastfeeding can be.
 My body did not handle hard workouts and breastfeeding well; I run a significantly scaled back intensity compared to what I used to.
 However, it is worth noting that I am a slow-twitch runner; hard workouts generally require me more recovery regardless of breastfeeding.
 Even with breastfeeding, I recover well from long runs.

 I started with a feed on-demand approach; at one point, I was nursing 10-12 times per day.
 I also waited six weeks to start running, which helped establish breastfeeding.
 I nurse frequently even now at 11 months old (7x per day) and have found that even this level of breastfeeding is compatible with running.